athrpf/gams-mode/README.txt

 "~/"

 This is Unix terminology rather than Emacs'.
 This represents a user's HOME directory.
 A user's HOME directory means the directory (folder) where his configuration files are placed.
-If you are MS Windows 2000/XP/VISTA user, it is set to your folder under Documents and Settings.
+If you are MS Windows VISTA/7 user, the default HOME directory is set to "c:\Users\username\AppData\Roaming".
 If you want to know to which directory your home directory is set, evaluate (getenv "HOME") in the *scratch* buffer on Emacs.
 You can set your HOME directory by the environemtal variable HOME.
-If you are MS Window 2000/XP/VISTA user, use control panel.
+If you are MS Window VISTA/7 user, use control panel.

-"~/.emacs.el"
+"~/.emacs.d/init.el" or "init.el"

 This is the configuration file that Emacs tries to read first when it is started.
-If the HOME directory is "c:\home", then this file is given by "c:\home\.emacs.el".
 You can change the behavior of Emacs by writing various settings in this file.
-Note that this is the file that you must create by yourself and there exists no ".emacs.el" file by default (unless the administrator has created it for you).
-And note that in older versions of Emacs, the name must be ".emacs".
+Note that this is the file that you must create by yourself and there exists no "init.el" file by default (unless the administrator has created it for you).

 non-nil